HISS-Melbourne/ODEO/README.md

 ## Customising ODEO

-Want to create your own version of ODEO?
+Want to make ODEO your own?
 Here’s how:

 1. **Change the sounds**: Replace the sound files with your own (make sure they follow the naming conventions above).
 2. **Modify the animations**: Open the **`sketch.js`** file to edit the animations or add new ones.
 3. **Customise the styles**: If you want to change how things look, head to the **`style.css`** file to update the visual design or add new themes.
-4. **Experiment with the code**: Tinker with the Sketch to add new features, animations, or sound effects.
+4. **Experiment with the code**: Tinker with the **`sketch.js`** file to add new features, animations, or sound effects.

-If you make changes you think others would enjoy, feel free to submit a pull request.
-Contributions are always welcome!
+Once you're done, simply open **index.html** in your browser to see your changes!

+## Forking & Deployment

+If you’re forking or deploying ODEO, **make sure to delete or modify the `CNAME` file**.
+This file currently points to the live ODEO site, and if you don’t update it, your project may not work correctly.

+- **Delete the `CNAME` file**, or
+- **Modify it** with your own custom domain if you're deploying the tool online.

 ## Licence